 The PSCU's mission is to provide financial solutions to maximize the financial well-being of members.
-Our strategic direction focuses on achieving that mission by concentrating on financial success, customer value, social responsibility, learning & development and operational efficiencies.
-Our strategic business plan uses a balanced approach in achieving those objectives as we provide financial solutions to assist our members in making "Wise Financial Choices".
+Our strategic direction that is set by the board of directors focuses on long-term sustainability through five key objectives: financial success, customer value, social responsibility, learning and development, and operational efficiencies.